 The tango danced in Argentina reflects a relationship between men and women that is friendly, loving, intimate and harmonious.
 Since the beginning of time men and women are best friends.
 Men like women.
 They choose women to be their life partner.
 They treat women better than they treat other men.
 They are more generous to women than to other men.
 They fight for women with other men, and they work hard for the women they love.
 Women, too, like men.
 They always try to attract men and win men’s hearts.
 They trust themselves in men, devote their love to men, unite with men, and follow men’s lead.
-Men and women need, complement, cherish and complete each other.
+Men and women need, cherish, complement and complete each other.
 Their friendship has been, for the most part, a love story.

 The masculinization of women in Europe and North America has an undeniable impact on how tango is danced in these societies, where the modern way of life encourages women to put on uniforms, hide their gender identity, and join the work force to fight like men.
 Many women choose career over marriage, success over family, and independence over relationships.
 They push legislations to protect women’s rights and equal opportunities, and prohibit men to see women as sex objects.
 As a result, women, too, see themselves less and less as women, and more and more like men.
 In order to compete with men, women need to be strong, ambitious and aggressive like men.
 Many become violent, mean, sloppy and overweight, as they do not care about how men see them any more.
 And they raise violent, mean, sloppy and overweight daughters, expecting them also to compete with men when they grow up.
 Violent women produce violent murderers, as the world has just witnessed in Newtown, Connecticut.
 When women behave like men, the relationship between men and women deteriorates, the institution of family disintegrates, and children lose parents.
 When women cease to be feminine, they become less attractive to men, who then turn to the same-sex relationships for help.
 You wonder why “marriage equality” increasingly becomes a discourse in our societies?
 When women lose their soft, loving nature that has been the balance to men’s aggression, the world is becoming a more dangerous place.